DigitalPool/BankingApp/README.md

 ---

-Feel free to customize further based on your project's specifics!
-Let me know if you'd like additional tweaks.
+Feel free to copy and use this version!
+Let me know if further tweaks are needed.